-Prerequisites: High school Math 30-1 or MATH 100 or equivalent, (with a minimum grade of 60%), and MATH 31, or, Physics 30 (with a minimum grade of 60%) or PHYS 100 Rotation: Arranged Lab Course energy, rotational motion, momentum, elasticity, and topics on gravitation.
+Prerequisites: High school Math 30-1 or MATH 100 or equivalent, (with a minimum grade of 60%), and MATH 31, or, Physics 30 (with a minimum grade of 60%) or PHYS 100 Rotation: Arranged Lab Course This is a calculus-based physics course covering topics of mechanics such as motion in one and two dimensions, force. energy, rotational motion, momentum, elasticity, and topics on gravitation.
 We will use calculus techniques as tools to describe and understand physical phenomena.